zenomt/appshell/README.md

     if __name__ == "__main__":
         shell.run()

-The above example adds two commands for the same action fuction: `foo` and `alt`, with help usage strings of "`[args...]`", help summaries of "`Print my argument vector`", and long help.
+The above example adds two commands for the same action function: `foo` and `alt`, with help usage strings of "`[args...]`", help summaries of "`Print my argument vector`", and long help.
 It then adds the standard command suite and then runs the command interpreter.
 A sample run might look like: